Treating Cat & Dog Allergies with Dermatology in Round Lake

 Allergies aren't fun for us and they're certainly not fun for our pets, either!
 When pets have allergies, they usually show it by scratching at themselves constantly and licking and chewing at their feet.
 Other signs include sneezing, rubbing at the face, eyes and/or ears, and developing red patches of skin.
-When allergy symptoms become severe, they can lead to secondary infections and make your pet's overall condition much worse.
+When cat and dog allergies become severe, they can lead to secondary infections and make your pet's overall condition much worse.
 Companion Animal Hospital of Round Lake can help you control this problem by providing pet dermatology services that target both the symptoms and the underlying cause.

 How do Pets Get Allergies?